JuliaPhylo/PhyloNetworks.jl/docs/src/man/trait_tree.md

 these species relationships into account when studying the distribution of quantitative traits measured for extant species.
 This is the goal of phylogenetic comparative methods (PCM).
+More details can be found on the developments below in Bastide et al. 2018[^fnBastide2018]

+[^fnBastide2018]: Bastide, Solís-Lemus, Kriebel, Sparks, Ané (2018):
+                  Phylogenetic Comparative Methods for Phylogenetic Networks with Reticulations.
+                  Systematic Biology. doi:10.1093/sysbio/syy033

 We assume a fixed network, correctly rooted, with branch lengths proportional to calendar time.
 Here, we consider the true network that was